itx-informationssysteme/jobapplications/Documentation/Introduction/Index.rst

 	* configure if an email should be sent to the referenced contact and/or a specific email address
 	* configure if the applicant should receive a confirmation email, where the text can be specified with the use of placeholders.
 	* supports **application status managment**
-	* configurable **planer tasks** for application deletion and anonymization based on age and status
+	* configurable **scheduler tasks** for application deletion and anonymization based on age and status
-	* option to not save the application and only send the mails
+	* option to not save the application and only send the emails
 	* **Backend module** for viewing, sorting, filtering, archiving and deleting the applications
 	* link a jobs extension contact person to a backend user to have a personalized experience viewing the applications